 Many marketers are under pressure to prove their impact on revenue.

-As a matter of fact, when asked, 55% of marketers quoted increasing ROI and sales as their ‘primary marketing goal’.
+As a matter of fact, when asked, 55% of marketers quoted increasing ROI as their ‘primary marketing goal’.

 To effectively prove impact on revenue, marketers are becoming more focused on lead source tracking in the CRM to assess which lead generation tactics are driving the most profitable results.